SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 The first argument is the `DEProblem` to solve, and next is the `alg` to use.
-The `alg` must match the problem type, which can be any `DEProblem` (ODEs, SDEs, DAEs, DDEs, etc.). `regularization` defaults to nothing which has no regulariztion function.
+The `alg` must match the problem type, which can be any `DEProblem` (ODEs, SDEs, DAEs, DDEs, etc.). `regularization` defaults to nothing which has no regularization function.
 One can also choose `verbose_opt` and `verbose_steps`, which, in the optimization routines, will print the steps and the values at the steps every `verbose_steps` steps. `mpg_autodiff` uses autodifferentiation to define the derivative for the MathProgBase solver.